jessepav/lacygoill-wiki-backup/tmux/environment.md

 ---

-For  the local  environment,  tmux copies  the variables  listed  in the  option `'update-environment'`, with  the values they  had in  the shell from  which the tmux client was started.
+For the  session environment,  tmux copies  the variables  listed in  the option `'update-environment'`, with  the values they  had in  the shell from  which the tmux client was started.